Statistics and Data Science M.S.

 Admission Requirements

-• Submit three letters of recommendation concerning the applicant’s educational background and quantitative training.
+• The three letters of recommendation should address the applicant’s educational background, mathematical ability, and research and teaching potential

 • The applicant must have completed a bachelor’s degree from an accredited institution with a GPA of at least 3.0.